Fake Antique Porcelain

 Warning:

-Since about 2018 ago a specific type of fakes has appeared on the market.
-I noted these first being offered in Japan, but now the can be seen in Taiwan and the West also.
+Since about 2018 a specific type of fakes has appeared on the market.
+I noted these first when they were offered in Japan, but now they can be seen in other countries too.
 Usually the porcelain on the item is marked, has two or three old-looking paper labels and a wax seal on the bottom.
 They are mounted on new-looking ormolu bases and may have also have a metal lid/mouth mounted of the same metal.

 Go from Fake Antique Porcelain to Porcelain Reproductions